Guidance

 • a school has an adjacent nursery school which is a separate hereditament[footnote 1].
 Maintained nursery schools are not part of the new policy change so no claim can be submitted by the billing authority.
 The billing authority and the school must make arrangements to cover this rates bill

 • a school estate may be made up of a single hereditament[footnote 1] which includes a nursery school.
-As it is not possible to separate this property for rates purposes, and it has been previously funded by ESFA, this will continue to happen
+As it is not possible to separate this property for rates purposes, and it has been previously funded by DfE, this will continue to happen

 Where there is a clear requirement for a split, the billing authority and school must work together to have this rated separately.
 This is not a new policy change.

-9. Handling of split sites
+7. Handling of split sites

 Some billing authorities may have schools that operate over more than one site.
 In those instances, billing authorities can record the claims amount separately for these properties on the claims template.

-10. Recovery action
+8. Recovery action

 This agreement falls within the following regulations regarding rates payments:

-“a charging authority and a ratepayer may agree that the estimate of the amount payable should be paid in such a manner as is provided by the agreement, rather than in accordance with Schedule 1 of the Regulations”,
+“a charging authority and a ratepayer may agree that the estimate of the amount payable should be paid in such a manner as is provided by the agreement, rather than in accordance with Schedule 1 [of the Regulations]”,

 which requires payment by instalments.

-11. Adjustments
+9. Adjustments

-ESFA will cover the cost where historic adjustments result in increased bills, for adjustments which are raised after April and apply to bills claimed prior to April.
-An example of this is:
+We will cover the cost where historic adjustments result in increased bills, for adjustments which are raised after April 2025 and apply to bills claimed prior to April 2025.

-1. If the rateable value of a school site has increased due to the construction of a new building in 2023, but this increase has not been reflected in any rates bills received before April 2024.
+1. If the rateable value of a school site has increased due to the construction of a new building in 2024, but this increase has not been reflected in any rates bills received before April 2025.

-2. In this instance, once the school informs their billing authority, they would receive an increased bill for 2024 to 2025, which would also reflect the backdated costs relating to 2023 to 2024 arising from the increase in their site’s rateable value.
+2. In this instance, once the school informs their billing authority, they would receive an increased bill for 2025 to 2026, which would also reflect the backdated costs relating to 2024 to 2025 arising from the increase in their site’s rateable value.

 1. If a school demolished a building which resulted in a decrease to their site’s rateable value but continued to pay the original bill amount, the school would be entitled to a refund.

-2. However, it remains the responsibility of the school to contact their billing authority to discharge the liability; the billing authority legally cannot get involved in an arrangement between the ratepayer and a third party (ESFA) to discharge the liability.
+2. However, it remains the responsibility of the school to contact their billing authority to discharge the liability; the billing authority legally cannot get involved in an arrangement between the ratepayer and a third party (DfE) to discharge the liability.

 After the initial claim has been processed for the financial year:

-3. Any 2024 to 2025 adjustments submitted after the 31 January 2025 deadline will be paid in the following claim year.
+3. Any 2025 to 2026 adjustments submitted after the 2 February 2026 deadline will be paid in the following claim year.

-12. Discretionary/mandatory relief
+10. Discretionary/mandatory relief

 Where billing authorities already offer discretionary relief to schools in relation to their NNDR bills, or wish to do so in the future, this will continue under the new process.